FerranSalguero/ferransalguero.github.io/_posts/2015-06-21-Recommended-PC-builds-summer-2015.md

 date: 2015-07-15
 ---

 Starting this summer I want to give some PC rig configurations from budget to gamer and, of course, an advanced user.
 Some components can be used to upgrade your existing computer, like an [SSD][7] or a new graphic card.
-I want to set 3 typical tiers, **budget** around $500, advanced $800 and top at $1200.
+I want to set 3 typical tiers, **budget** around $500, **advanced** $800 and **top** at $1200.
+We will use The Witcher as a benchmarking tool, as it is the recent game more demanding on your computer resources.

 Budget
 ------